lucono/karma-test-explorer/README.md

 # Karma Test Explorer (for Angular, Jasmine, and Mocha)

-### Note: &nbsp; With the [deprecation](https://github.com/karma-runner/karma#karma-is-deprecated-and-is-not-accepting-new-features-or-general-bug-fixes) of Karma runner, Karma Test Explorer is now in maintenance mode and will not be releasing any more features.
+### Note: &nbsp; With the [deprecation](https://github.com/karma-runner/karma#karma-is-deprecated-and-is-not-accepting-new-features-or-general-bug-fixes) of Karma runner, Karma Test Explorer is now in maintenance mode and will not be releasing any more features or bug fixes.

 ---